-Simon Sebag Montefiore was born in 1965 and read history at Gonville and Caius College, Cambridge University, where he received his Doctorate of Philosophy (PhD).
+Simon Sebag Montefiore is a bestselling historian and novelist, whose books have been published in over forty languages.
+He read history at Gonville and Caius College, Cambridge University, where he received his Doctorate of Philosophy (PhD).
 Catherine the Great and Potemkin

 was shortlisted for the Samuel Johnson, Duff Cooper, and Marsh Biography Prizes.
 Stalin: The Court of the Red Tsar

 won the History Book of the Year Prize at the British Book Awards.
 Young Stalin

 won the Costa Biography Award (UK), the LA Times Book Prize for Biography (US), Le Grand Prix de la Biographie Politique (France) and the Kreisky Prize for Political Literature (Austria).
 Jerusalem: The Biography